Continuing Education Credit

 The Commission on Dietetic Registration protects the public through credentialing processes of dietetics practitioners.
 More than 76,000 dietitians and dietetic technicians across the country and the world have taken CDR exams over the past several decades.
 CDR currently awards four separate and distinct credentials: Registered Dietitian (RD); Dietetic Technician, Registered (DTR); Board Certified Specialist in Renal Nutrition (CSR); and Board Certified Specialist in Pediatric Nutrition (CSP).
 The Commission’s certification programs are fully accredited by the National Commission for Certifying Agencies (NCCA), the accrediting arm of the National Organization for Competency Assurance (NOCA) based in Washington, D.C.

-Application for Continuing Professional Education hours has been submitted to the Texas Dietetic Association.
+An application for Continuing Professional Education hours will be submitted to the Texas Dietetic Association.

 International Board of Lactation Consultant Examiners